 In Virginia, wrongful death lawsuits are filed by the administrator of the deceased’s estate.
 The lawyer handling the wrongful death case will need to provide evidence proving negligence in order to obtain any compensation from the liable party.
 The key components of a negligence claim are:

 Filing a wrongful death lawsuit in Staunton requires the assistance of a knowledgeable attorney to have the best chance of success.
 An experienced Staunton wrongful death lawyer at Kendall Law Firm can help you navigate the process and give you the best possible chance at recovering fair compensation for your loss.
-Contact the wrongful death attorneys at the Kendall Law Firm today by calling (866) 590-9773 or visiting our contact page.
+Contact our wrongful death attorneys today by calling (434) 326-4350 or visiting our contact page.